Cambridge Tree Project

 (Cornus alternifolia) Native

-This charmer offers attractively tiered, horizontal branching and fragrant white flowers (see middle picture above) that bloom from late May into early June.
+This charmer offers attractively tiered, horizontal branching and fragrant white flowers (see middle picture above) that bloom from late May into early June and arrive within several years of planting.
 Small dark blue fruits positioned on reddish purple stalks (pictured in middle, above) arrive in late summer and attract many species of backyard birds including blue jays.
 Pagoda dogwood also provides shelter and nesting habitat for many types of wildlife.
+Pagodas begin flowering and fruiting as young plants.
 Mature size is 15 ft. high and 10 ft. wide at a growth rate of 12 inches annually.
 Like most understory plants, pagodas prefer life in the shade: best landscape conditions include morning sun followed by afternoon shade.

 Hawthorn, White Flowering